MooersLab/modular-annotated-bibliography-typst/README.md

 The online web service, typst.app, provides live previews.
 This provides the instant gratification that so many crave.
 This also accelerates debugging the source code.
-It makes the experience of writing the annotated bibliography a little more enjoyable than doing the same task with Overleaf.
+It makes the experience of writing the annotated bibliography more enjoyable than doing the same task with Overleaf.

+## Features

+- Modular annotations that can be reused in related projects.
+Unfortunately, typst has weak support for file paths.
+The annotations must reside in a sub-folder of the current project.
+You could store these in a private GitHub repository and then pull these to other projects.
+  - Support for embedding images and tables with captions in the figure environment.
+  - Support for type set equations.
+  - Support for including code listings.
+  - An index.
+- A list of acronyms.
+- A glossary.
+- A bibliography that includes entries that are outside the annotated bibliography.
+- Uses BibLaTeX.
+If you have BibTeX entries, you need to delete the annote fields.
+No further changes should be required.

 ## Limitations

-I do not know yet what the practical limit is in terms of the number of imported external files.
+I need to determine the practical limit to the number of imported external files.

 ## Possbile alternatives
-There are two other modular annotated bibliography repositories on this website that support making modular bibliographies using LaTeX.
+This website has other repositories for templates to make modular annotated bibliographies.
+They use LaTeX.
-From prior experience with importing about 370 external files into a single LaTeX document on Overleaf, I know that these LaTeX variants are up to the task of creating a large annotated bibliography.
+From prior experience importing about 370 external files into a single LaTeX document on Overleaf, I know these LaTeX variants can create an extensive modular and illustrated annotated bibliography.
-That downside to using OverLeaf is that you have to click the compile button to have your edits deployed in the exported PDF whereas this happens automatically with the live previews provided by the typst.app web service.
+The downside to OverLeaf is that you must click the **compile** button to have your edits deployed in the exported PDF, which happens automatically with the live previews provided by the typst.app web service.

 ## Installation